Troubleshooting

 - Contact Formkove support with your domain to request unblocking

-Free subdomains from platforms like glitch.io, vercel.app, etc. are not supported on the free plan.
+Free subdomains from platforms like *.vercel.app, *.netlify.app, *.glitch.io etc. are blocked on the free plan.
+Deploy to a custom domain to resolve this.

 429 Rate Limited